Children and youth

 Reykjavík City operates over 60 preschools with almost 6,000 children.
 Children in preschool should enjoy their childhood and learn and develop playing together.

-Illustration of a child in swimsuit
+Illustration of a child in a swimsuit wearing goggles.

 Day parents